Sabra Klein: Research and career

-Klein investigated the mechanisms that allows rodents to carry hantaviridae.
+Klein investigated the mechanisms that allow rodents to carry hantaviridae.
 To do this she monitored the immune response of Norway rats infected with Seoul orthohantavirus and showed that they have high numbers of regulatory T cells.
 By inactivating regulatory T cells and monitoring the presence of orthohantavirus in the rodents, Klein showed that hantaviridae viruses achieve persistence by exploiting these regulatory T cells.
 This allows rodents to maintain hantaviridae infections.
-Her research may help us better predict how hantaviridae they can be transmitted to humans.
+Her research may help us better predict how hantaviridae can be transmitted to humans.

 Whilst she started her academic career in neuroscience, Klein became more interested in immune system function.
 She is particularly interested in the differences between men and women's immune systems, and how they handle infectious diseases.
 Klein identified that the X chromosome was encoded with several genes that control the immune response.
 She believes that estrogen alters the response of immune cells, encouraging it to start making proteins and start or stop an inflammatory response.
 Whilst this stronger immune response can clear viruses faster in women, it can also cause immunopathology.

 It is known that hormones impact the progression of influenza, and in 2009 Klein was commissioned by the World Health Organization to understand how sex, gender and pregnancy impact the outcomes of influenza infection.
 In 2018 Klein was awarded $8 million from the National Institutes of Health to better understand how biological sex and age impact the efficacy of influenza vaccinations.
 As part of this research, Klein created a mechanistic study into how genetic and hormonal factors impacted mouse immunity.
 She demonstrated that biological sex impacted the efficacy of vaccinations, showing that female mice who received the 2009 flu pandemic vaccine produced more antibodies than male mice.
 Her findings may indicate that men need a different dose or more frequent influenza vaccination boosts to women.

 During the COVID-19 pandemic, Klein became interested in the differences between how men and women responded to Severe Acute Respiratory Syndrome Coronavirus 2 (SARS-Cov-2).
 It is well documented that men have worse COVID-19 outcomes to women.
 Klein has indicated that this biological sex dependent disparity in outcomes is common to many viral infections that impact the respiratory tract.
 Both she and Angela Rasmussen have argued that there are behavioural as well as biological reasons that men are so susceptible to COVID-19.
 In 2022, she was elected a Fellow of the American Association for the Advancement of Science.